raul23/equifax-data-breach/docs/readme/us_says_members_of_pla_hacked_equifax.rst

    identify the four suspects.
 At least, the FBI should have said that the four alleged PLA hackers used to live in Beijing, China.

-   More information (basic and detailed) is about the four alleged PLA hackers such as:
+   More information (basic and detailed) is needed about the four alleged PLA hackers such as:

    - General questions about their life: How old are they?
 Where did they grew up?
 Where did they study?
 Where did they work, apart from the PLA?